What on Earth is going on here?

 Hello everyone, and welcome to Pop Goes The Year, the product of countless hours of listening, re-listening, writing, re-writing, research, and brainstorming.
 It’s been a labor of love, emphasis on the labor: even at this early stage, it is easily the most time-intensive project I have ever attempted, and at time of writing I still have the vast majority of it left to do.
 I am not okay, thanks for asking.

-So, here’s the rundown: At the end of each year, based on methods of varying accuracy, Billboard Magazine releases a list of the 100 most popular singles over the past 365 or so days.
+So, here’s the rundown: At the end of each year, based on methods of varying accuracy, Billboard Magazine releases a list of the 100 most popular songs over the past 365 or so days.
 They started releasing these lists back in 1959, and continue to do so to this day.
 One day in late 2019, while watching through music YouTuber Todd in the Shadows’ year-end best and worst hit song lists for the 30th or 40th time, I thought to myself, “Wouldn’t it be cool if these videos were made for every year in modern pop music history?”
-The thought wouldn’t leave me alone, and I eventually decided to take it upon myself to listen to every last Billboard Year-End Hot 100 list and make a Todd in the Shadows-style top and bottom 10 list for all 60 years (in text form rather than video, since even I don’t hate myself enough to double (if not triple or quadruple) the size of this already-massive undertaking).
+The thought wouldn’t leave me alone, and I eventually decided to take it upon myself to listen to every last Billboard Year-End Hot 100 list and make a Todd in the Shadows-style top and bottom 10 list for all 60-plus years (in text form rather than video, since even I don’t hate myself enough to double (if not triple or quadruple) the size of this already-massive undertaking).
 Basically, I wanted a huge, comprehensive archive of critical writing on pop music throughout the decades, and as no such archive currently exists for me to enjoy as a reader/viewer, I figured I’d make one myself, and maybe anyone else out there who wanted something like that to exist would enjoy having it around.
-(I do want to point out that nerdwithanafro.com features a series of pretty similar articles covering the worst 10 songs from each year; I like those articles and have been reading along with them as I write my own, but I’d like to think that, in addition to discussing songs that haven’t been covered in that series, I’ll be able to provide a worthy second opinion on some of the songs B-Hop has already covered.)

 That about covers the basics of what exactly I’m trying to do here.
 Here’s a little anticipatory Q+A, to hopefully cover anything else y’all might be wondering at this point!